 An Enrollment Committee

 What does an enrollment committee do, and why do you need one if you have an Enrollment Director?
 Let me answer that question with a question: Why does your school have a finance council if you have a business manager?
 Why do you have a development committee if you have a development director?
 It also needs to be understood that these committees are advisory, not governing.
 They assist, provide input and insight, and members give of their time, talent and treasure.
-Committee meetings are not the place for the enrollment director to be provided assignments, but they’re the extension of the enrollment director.
+Committee meetings are not the place for the enrollment director to be provided assignments, but rather, they’re the extension of the enrollment director.
 For instance, if your Catholic school is supported by several parishes, then there could be one member from each parish that is the enrollment liaison with the parish’s religious education director.
 The enrollment director could set up information nights or “after Mass” tables at a parish with assistance from the liaison, and the liaison could be instrumental in obtaining the names of families that had children baptized at those parishes.

 If your school is parochial in nature, and the committee members are all from the same parish since most of the students are, these could be the folks that are the key evangelists for your school, taking on the role of “prayer partners” or “mentor families” for those families that have expressed an interest in enrolling their children in your school.